 Removal Experts!

-With over 30 years of experience, we have seen it all.
+With over 50 years of experience, we have seen it all.
 Khazai Rug Cleaning can not only remove the stain from your rug, but we will also take the foul odor and crystallized urine out with it.
 Rug experts have refined KRC’s pet stain removal process over the years to keep the whole family happy!
+With our Rug Pet Stain Removal Service all stains will be gone and no mark will be left behind!

 Dog Urine